 - Best digital marketing courses – the best online digital marketing courses to follow and become an expert in no time.

 - Digital marketing certificates – a list of accredited programs to follow and get certified in digital marketing.

 - Digital Marketing Guide – a beginner’s guide to digital marketing.

 4. Create a content marketing library

 The next strategic step you need to make is to create a library of content assets.
-You know your audience and their needs, now it’s time to create various types of assets to use in your campaigns.
+You know your audience and their needs; now it’s time to create various assets for your campaigns.

 A digital asset can be a blog post, infographic, image, video, podcast, cover image, logo, and anything else you can publish on your website or social networks.

 In the digital marketing world, this is what content marketing is all about.
 Content marketing is important because it’s the process used to decide what kind of content to create, when, and where to publish it.

 I prefer to execute this step in the beginning and before running any campaigns because it’s more efficient to have a pool of content assets ready in advance rather than doing this every time you’re about to start a campaign.

 When you follow the steps described in this guide (set goals, create customer personas, identify needs, and search intent), you’ll have all the information you need to work on your content assets.